+Screenshots, stock photos, GIFs, other manually created imagery or imagery taken by other parties should not be uploaded.
 To be relevant, photos or videos must be taken by users at the location in question.
-Stock imagery, or photos or videos taken by other parties, are not relevant and may be removed.
 If the primary subject of the content is irrelevant to the location, it may be removed.

 - Stylistic adjustments (such as applied filters) are acceptable, provided that these stylistic changes are minimal and are not appended elements such as borders, text, collaged images, etc.

 - Content that makes it difficult for others to understand the environment you’re sharing may be rejected.

 - Examples are excessively dark or blurry images, significantly rotated compositions, and use of filters that dramatically alter the representation of the place.

 - Images must be of a sufficient resolution.
 Exact requirements may vary by photo type and point of upload.

 - For videos, only upload content that is stable and has good visual quality.
 Content that is out of focus, shaky, or has bad exposure should not be uploaded.
 Distorted or corrupted videos are not allowed.

 Superimposed text or graphics, including promotional content such as logos, are subject to the following requirements:

 - For 360 photos, superimposed content must be limited to either the zenith or nadir (top or bottom 25% of the equirectangular image), but cannot be present in both.

 - For traditional digital photos and videos, superimposed content cannot take up more than 10% of the image or video, and must be limited to a single edge.